 There are 25 suites, one deluxe suite, and two villas.
-All options are spaced either side of the main lodge, amidst well-kept garden grounds.
-Housed within timber, stone, thatch, and glass structures, each suite contains a double bed or twin beds, bedside tables and lighting, a writing desk and chair, and a separate seating area.
-There’s a good selection of amenities, such as air conditioning, fans, telephone, tea-and-coffee station, mini-bar, safe, and hairdryer.
-The spacious washroom offers flush toilet, twin washbasins with mirrors over, shower, and bathtub with shower attachment.
-Outside, on the tiled deck area, there’s an outdoor shower too!
-There’s also a couple of chairs and a table, providing a nice little spot to relax and enjoy your views.
+All the rooms are spaced on either side of the main lodge, amidst well-kept gardens.
+Stylishly constructed of timber, stone, thatch and glass, each suite contains a double or twin beds, bedside tables with lighting, a writing desk, and a separate seating area.
+There’s a good selection of usual features such as air conditioning, fans, telephone, tea-and-coffee station, mini-bar, safe, and hairdryer.
+The spacious washroom comprises his and hers washbasins, shower, flush toilet and bathtub.
+Outside on the tiled deck there’s an outdoor shower too, with chairs and table providing a lovely spot to relax and enjoy your views.

-Bush Lodge’s communal buildings are linked with the guest accommodation along tidy pathways through the grounds.
-The main lodge is a large timber, stone, thatch, and glass structure.
-Its interiors include the luxurious lounge, with a lot of plush leather seating around coffee tables and ottomans, indoor plants for a touch of fresh greenery, and artefacts on walls and other surfaces for a dash of intrigue!
-The dining area features chic individual and group tables flanked by smart upright chairs, in readiness for delicious meals.
+The main communal buildings are linked with the guest accommodation along tidy pathways through the grounds.
+Its interior includes a luxurious lounge - stylishly lit with plush leather seating around coffee tables and ottomans, indoor plants for a touch of greenery, and artefacts on walls and other surfaces for a dash of intrigue!
+The dining area has individual or group tables, in readiness for delicious meals.
 There’s also a well-stocked bar and a wine cellar.
-Guests can dine al fresco too, on the lodge’s decks or within the traditional boma.
+Guests can choose to dine al fresco on the decking, or within the traditional boma.

 ACTIVITIES AT SABI SABI BUSH LODGE:

 Expertly guided game drives- Focus on exploring the Sabi Sabi Private Game Reserve and viewing the region’s wildlife.
 The savanna, forest and local water sources (including the glorious Sabi river) support all sorts of mammals and birds.
 Among the highlights are the Big Five – lion, rhino, leopard, elephant, and buffalo.
-You can look out for smaller predators such as cheetah, hyenas, jackals, serval, civet, honey badger, and the rare wild dog, while the herbivore collection features giraffe, wildebeest, zebra, and an enticing assortment of antelopes!
+You can look out for smaller predators such as cheetah, hyena, jackal, serval, civet, honey badger, and the rare wild dog…while the herbivore collection features giraffe, wildebeest, zebra, and an excellent assortment of antelopes!

 Walking safaris- Involves plenty of birding!
 Almost 350 species of bird were recorded during the most recent count, not least the Big Six – martial eagle, lappet-faced vulture, Pel’s fishing owl, saddle-billed stork, southern ground hornbill, and Kori bustard.
 As well as animal tracking and taking a closer look at the reserve’s insects and plant life.

-Community tours- Trips to the local Shangaan villages are possible too, providing opportunities to visit homes, schools, and care centres – and performances involving singing, drumming, and dancing are often enjoyed in camp, usually after the evening meal.
+Community tours- Trips to the local Shangaan villages provide opportunities to visit homes, schools, and care centres.
+Also, performances involving singing, drumming and dancing are often enjoyed in camp, usually after the evening meal.
 Stargazing is also offered at this time.